xxh/xxh/README.md

 2. If it needed xxh upload the portable xonsh to the host (`~/.xxh` by default) along with init scripts and plugins.

-3. Finally xxh will makes ssh connection to the server and run portable xonsh shell without any addition installatio and affection on the target host.
+3. Finally xxh will make ssh connection to the server and run portable xonsh shell without any addition installs and affection on the target host.

 ## Development
 Use [xxh-tests](https://github.com/xonssh/xxh-tests) environment for development and contribution.